Richard Cushing: Early life and education

 Cushing received his early education at Perry Public Grammar School in South Boston, as there was no parochial school for boys in Gate of Heaven Parish.
 A compulsive truant, Cushing dropped out of high school in his freshman year.
 He subsequently entered Boston College High School, a Jesuit college preparatory school.
 His cousin, a priest of the Archdiocese of New York, paid Cushing's tuition.
 He graduated from Boston College High School in 1913, receiving honors for Latin and Greek.
 Cushing was torn for a time between careers in religion and politics.
 He originally aspired to be a politician, even earning money by speaking for politicians from the back of wagons.
 He twice considered joining the Jesuits, but came to the conclusion he "was cut out more for the active life and not the teaching apostolate."

 Cushing entered Boston College in 1913 He participated in the Marquette Debating Society and was elected vice-president of his sophomore class.
 During World War I, the RMS Lusitania was sunk in May 1915 by a German U-boat, killing over 100 Americans.
 After the sinking, Cushing enlisted in the United States Army.
 However, due to his asthma, he was medically discharged after a few weeks.

 After his rejection by the Army, Cushing finally decided to become a priest.
 He began his studies for the priesthood at St. John's Seminary in the Brighton section of Boston in September 1915.
-The archdiocese wanted to sent Cushing to Rome to continue his studies at the Pontifical North American College, but the escalation of U-boat activity in the Atlantic Ocean made the trip too dangerous.
+The archdiocese wanted to send Cushing to Rome to continue his studies at the Pontifical North American College, but the escalation of U-boat activity in the Atlantic Ocean made the trip too dangerous.